 Section 4.1 Why do some drugs have restrictions?
+Willy do some drugs have restrictions:

 For certain prescription drugs, special rules restrict how and when the plan covers them.
 A team of doctors and pharmacists developed these rules to encourage you and your provider to use drugs in the most effective ways.